 The problem is not with the design of days.
-Nor will the problem be solved with adding more increments of time to the day.
+Nor will the problem be solved by adding more increments of time to the day.
 The problem is us and how we prioritize and manage this gift of time that God has already given us.

 The hugest difference between money and time is this: for many, there are usually ways to replenish or re-earn funds to add to one’s finances if money is spent in a reckless fashion.
 However, for time, that opportunity is not there.
 Once time is gone – it’s gone!
 Once the moment passes – it passes off the scene as a part of our personal history.
 Therefore, we are encouraged to make the most of every second given.
 And, although God’s grace, mercy, and faithfulness are new every morning – we are not promised the dawning of a new day.

 So, whether it’s mundane, it’s a moment we won’t get back.
 Treat it as the treasure it is.
 If it seems trivial, remember in the scope of all the days given, it’s a time to be honored.
-Even if it seems like the most basic of all days, keep in mind there is nothing basic about the gift of waking up again and be given the chance to make the most of the time you have been gifted with.
+Even if it seems like the most basic of all days, keep in mind there is nothing basic about the gift of waking up again and being given the chance to make the most of the time you have been gifted with.

 Inspiring Your Time:

 “This is the beginning of a new day.
 God has given me this day to use it as I will.
 I can waste it – or use it for good, but what I do today is important, because I am exchanging a day of my life for it.” – W. Heartstill Wilson